 AI isn’t truly intelligent in the way we define intelligence: It can’t think and lacks reasoning skills, it doesn’t show preferences or have opinions, and it’s not able to do anything outside of the very narrow scope of its training.
 Note, however, that AI can and is just as biased as the data we choose to feed into our ML models.
 In turn, though we rely on ever-increasing quantities of data to make decisions, that data is just as increasingly mediated by machines that try to spoon-feed it to us in ways that make it easier to consume.

 SEE: Artificial intelligence: A business leader’s guide (free PDF) (TechRepublic)

 That doesn’t mean AI isn’t useful for businesses and consumers trying to solve real-world problems, it just means that we’re nowhere close to machines that can actually make independent decisions or arrive at conclusions without being given the proper data first.
-Artificial intelligence is still a marvel of technology, but it’s still far from replicating human intelligence or truly intelligent behavior.
+And it’s also true that AI can tend to confirm our biases, rather than eliminate them.

 What can artificial intelligence do?